lds-insoon/lds-insoon.github.io/_pages/about.md

 My research focus is on decision-making under uncertainty, optimization for ML, and reinforcement learning, with application to safe  autonomy and physical AI.
 I am particularly interested in the interplay between learning and decision systems under uncertainty.
 <br>
 <br>
 I received the 2015 Eli Jury Award and was a finalist for the Best Student Paper Award at the 55th IEEE Conference on Decision and Control (CDC).
-I currently serve as an Associate Editor for the <a href ="https://ieeecss.org/publication/open-journal-control-systems" target="_blank">IEEE Open Journal of Control Systems</a>, <a href ="https://ieeecss.org/publication/ieee-control-systems-letters" target="_blank">IEEE Control Systems Letters</a>, and IEEE CSS Conference Editorial Board, and as Vice-Chair of the IFAC Technical Committee on Stochastic Systems.
+I currently serve as an Associate Editor for the IEEE CSS Conference Editorial Board, and as Vice-Chair of the IFAC Technical Committee on Stochastic Systems.
 <br>
 <br>
 <b>New:</b> Guest Senior Editor for the <a href ="https://ieeecss.org/publication/open-journal-control-systems/special-sections" target="_blank">Special Section on the Intersection of ML and Control</a>, IEEE Open Journal of Control Systems